Background and Scope

 SARS-CoV-2 transmission is occurring via community spread, or between persons for whom the source of exposure is unknown.
 Risk is thought to be higher in cramped, indoor areas with poor circulation than outdoors.
 A recent study in Japan (non-peer reviewed) found COVID-19 transmission to be 18.7% higher in a closed (indoor) than open-air environment.

-The virus has been detected in cats and in at least one dog, but there is insufficient evidence whether cats or dogs serve as an intermediate reservoir for infection, and/or have the ability to infect humans.
+The virus has been detected in animals, but there is insufficient evidence whether animals serve as an intermediate reservoir for infection, and/or have the ability to infect humans.
 The U.S. Department of Agriculture does not currently recommend routine testing of animals.
 Per the CDC, the risk of animals spreading COVID-19 to people is considered to be low, although people are thought to have the capability to spread the virus to animals.

 How contagious is SARS-COV-2?